lamps-wg/cmcbis/draft-ietf-lamps-rfc5273bis.md

 of time; this timeout would typically be several minutes long.

 CMC requires a registered port number to send and receive CMC messages over TCP.
-The title of this IP Protocol number is "pkix-cmc".
+The Service Name is "pkix-cmc".
 The value of this TCP port is 5318.

 Prior to {{CMC-Updates}}, CMC did not have a registered port number and used an externally configured port from the Private Port range.